dondealban/geeBulkFilter/README.md

 This script results in 31 Landsat 8 SR images from 2013-2017 being downloaded into Google Drive.
 These images were then manually downloaded and can be found in the `/gee_output` directory.

-### 2. Guide for Ubuntu 16.04 to refining resulting remote sensing data
+### 2. Guide for Ubuntu 16.04 to refine remote sensing data

-[Still under development...]
+Now that we have downloaded the resulting remote sensing data from GEE, we would need to review and refine this data.
+Further information on this process can be found in the `geeDataClean.md` markdown file here: https://github.com/AtreyasSh/geeBulkFilter/geeDataClean.md